Boris-Barboris/dsubs/arch/Roadmap.rst

         + caret moving my left\right keys.
         + selection moving my left\right keys.
         + handle end and home keys.
+        + handle ctrl+a.
     - Text box (readonly).
 Has a scroll bar, word wrap.
     ?
 Window - essentialy, floating closable div.
 Maybe even resizable.
     - Image - generic render target to display graphical information.
         No need for fancy scaling or zooming, just display image.
+    - (nested) dropdown list - may well be just a panel-div, but some sugar would be nice.
     + use viewport to force element boundaries and provide guaranteed overlap protection.
 May be expensive on OpenGL side.
 Benefits only labels and buttons, probably not worth it.
 Obligatory for text box.